 The Current Map

-I think Harry Beck’s London tube map is one of the greatest pieces of graphic design in history, but he had no idea how large the network would become.
+I think Harry Beck’s original London tube map is one of the greatest pieces of graphic design in history, but he had no idea how large the network would become.
 I feel the current map is somewhat cluttered and intimidating to those unfamiliar with it.
 My redesign focused on simplicity, balance, and beauty.

-The map is mostly used by tourists, who start and/or end most of their journeys in Zones 1 and 2, in order to make the busiest part of the network easier to spot and read, I gave Central London a wide amount of space and framed in an Overground loop.
+The map is mostly used by tourists, who start and/or end most of their journeys in Zones 1 and 2, in order to make the busiest part of the network easier to spot and read, I gave Central London a wide amount of space and framed it in an Overground loop.

-Overground, DLR and Tramlink services are now displayed as the multiple services that they rather than one line and named after the areas they are mostly within or the station they terminate at.
+Overground, DLR and Tramlink services are now displayed as the multiple services that they are rather than one line and are named after the areas they are mostly within or the station they terminate at.

 This project has been featured by

 Prints available on: